Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 .. note:: Note that some parameters are not present on certain variants of FIR where the parameter is not applicable to that variant, e.g.: ``TP_INTERPOLATE_FACTOR`` is not present on single-rate FIRs.

 .. note:: ``TP_RND`` values may vary between AIE and AIE-ML for the same rounding mechanism.
-String macro defitions are recommended for convienience and compatibility between devices.
+String macro definitions are recommended for convenience and compatibility between devices.
 For AIE-ML see :ref:`fir_supported_params_aieml`.

 .. _fir_supported_params: